paolobenve/myphotoshare/README.md

 ## How It Works

-``photoshare`` consists of two segments – a Python script and a JavaScript application.
+``myphotoshare`` consists of two segments – a Python script and a JavaScript application.

 The Python script scans a directory tree of images, whereby each directory constitutes an album.
 It then populates a second folder, known as the cache folder with statically generated JSON files and thumbnails.
 It writes an `options.json` file too in html root folder, putting inside it all the options from default config file or user config file.
 The scanner extracts metadata from EXIF tags in JPEG photos.
 Photofloat is smart about file and directory modification time, so you are free to run the scanner script as many times as you want, and it will be quite fast if there are few or zero changes since the last time you ran it.